Oguzhan-printer/coding-list/README.md

 Question 5: Randomly Mixing Elements in a List

 Question: Write a Python programme that randomly shuffles the list elements entered by the user.
 Hint: You can use the random.shuffle() function.

+NOTE = It would be more useful for you to look at the codes of the answers after doing the homework I have given you in terms of improving yourself.